 Merchants provided services as well as merchandise, such as sending letters and remittances to family back in China and across the United States.

-What did Huang Ti (the Yellow Emperor) and Louie Jo (legendary Chinese empress and wife of the Yellow Emperor.
-According to tradition, she discovered sericulture, and invented the silk loom, in the 27th century BC.) have to do with my story?
+What did Huang Ti (the Yellow Emperor) and Louie Jo (legendary Chinese empress and wife of the Yellow Emperor have to do with my story?
+According to tradition, Louie Jo, aka Leizu (Chinese: 嫘祖; pinyin: Léi Zǔ) discovered sericulture, and invented the silk loom, in the 27th century BC.)
 Lazlo Montgomery’s research helped me learn more about their story.
 Check out his podcast, The Ancient History of Silk, on The China History Podcast (Teacup Media).

-It is still a mystery to me whether their story is fact or myth, but there is something about the story that resonates with me.
+The Silk Empress and many other stories are still a mystery to me.
+Whether their stories are fact or myth, there is something about them that resonates with me.
 My journey of “Rooting for Truth” continues.
+Who knows where it will lead me next.